 BS in Chemistry

 The chemistry program provides a rigorous and exciting pre-professional education for students interested in pursuing STEM careers or graduate school.
 To prepare students for a wide variety of career choices, the instructional laboratories provide interdisciplinary, project-based experiments for students to explore.
 The laboratory curriculum also provides students hands-on experience operating analytical instrumentation.
-There are opportunities for students to engage in faculty mentored research projects within the department and internships with local scientific firms in southern Maine.
+Students have opportunities to engage in faculty mentored research projects within the department and to intern with local scientific firms in southern Maine.

-Because the chemistry courses in each track are the same for the first two years, it is possible to switch between the chemistry and biochemistry B.S. tracks through the junior year.
+Because the chemistry courses in each track are the same for the first two years, students may switch between the chemistry and biochemistry B.S. tracks through the junior year.
 Students considering the chemistry major are strongly urged to consult with a member of the Department of Chemistry faculty to discuss the program.

 To graduate as a chemistry major or minor in any program, a student must earn a grade of C or better in all chemistry courses and a minimum grade point average of 2.0 in all other courses required for the major.
 At least 12 credit hours beyond the 100-level must be taken within the Chemistry Department at USM.

 Minimum number of credits in chemistry and related areas (exclusive of the University's Core Curriculum) required for the major: 65.

 The following courses are required: (41-44 credit hours)